mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     Solution **4**:

-    - Define a fixed genplan with checkpoints.
+    - Define a fixed generation plan with checkpoints.
     - Organize the whole generation process manually.

 ??? question "How to generate large strings?"